IUSCA/biobank-docs/guide/cohort-builder-video-transcript.md

 2. Combine cohorts using union and intersection operations
 3. Submit the cohort for data access requests.

 The Cohort Builder is a flexible and powerful tool that allows you to define precisely the group of participants you're interested in studying.
-Once you're satisfied with your cohort, you can save it, lock it, and request access to participant-level data through the secure enclave.
+Once you're satisfied with your cohort, you can save it, lock it, and request access to participant-level data through the trusted research environment.

 Thank you for watching this tutorial on the Biobank Research Portal's Cohort Builder!